kongware/scriptum/README.md

 compareName(o2) (o3); // type error
 ```

 In order to understand why the third invocation is rejected by the validator, we must realize which row type `r` is instantiated with.
-The first argument `o1` calls for `r` to be `age: Number, profession: String`.
-Thre second argument `o2`, however, requires `r` to be `age: Number, pronouns: String`, which evidently does not hold.
-Row types relax the sturcutal typing without giving up much type safety.
+The first argument `o1` demands `r` to be `age: Number, profession: String`. `o2`, however, expects `r` to be `age: Number, pronouns: String`, which evidently does not hold.
+Row types facilitate strucutal typing without giving up much type safety.

-Please note that `r` and `a` are nothing alike.
+Please note that `r` and `a` from the above example might resemble each other but are nothing alike.
 The former is a row variable and the latter a universally quantified type variable.

 ### Object type concatenation

-Types are represented as first class `String`s in scriptum, i.e. you can just concatenate them with Javascript's `String` and `Array` methods.
-This helps to keep your type definitions DRY.
+Types are encoded as first class `String`s in scriptum, i.e. you can just concatenate them with Javascript's `String` and `Array` methods.
+This is helpful to keep your type definitions DRY.

 ### Subtyping

-scriptum is designed to avoid subtyping whenever possible, because it is a functional language extension of Javascript.
-If you feel the need to rely on it, then Typescript is probably a more suitable alternative.
+scriptum avoids subtype polymorphism, because I do not want to mix the functional paradigm with the idea of class hierarchies.
+If you feel the need to rely on classes, Typescript is probably a more suitable alternative.

 ## `Array` Type